 Other times, the sponsors go through the whole process of listing the asset, which, just like the acquisition phase, can be a ton of work.

 Either way, once the sale is complete, you get your original capital back, plus a percentage of the profits.

 In certain situations, when it makes sense, and when the majority of investors agree, the sponsors will initiate a 1031 exchange.
 This allows them to roll the proceeds of the sale into another investment, without having to pay capital gains taxes, which is always a win in my book.

-For investors, this allows you to keep your money invested, and to continue with this same sponsor, but in a new value-add deal.
+For real estate investors, this allows you to keep your money invested and to continue with this same sponsor, but in a new value-add real estate deal.
 Some investors have done this through several cycles with a single sponsor and absolutely love it.

-During the projected hold time of an investment, the syndication will typically go through these five phases:
+During the projected hold time of a value add real estate syndication, the property will typically go through these five phases:

 - Add value

-Remember, not every syndication will go through all five phases.
+Remember, not every value add property will go through all five phases.
 However, this is a fairly common structure that’s used by many value-add multifamily syndicators.

 As a passive investor, you don’t have to lift a finger in any of these phases.
-However, it’s important for you to understand the arc of a value-add multifamily syndication, so you know what to expect and can make sure that the sponsors have a clear plan for the property, and for your hard-earned money.
+However, it’s important for you to understand the arc of value add real estate, so you know what to expect and can make sure that the sponsors have a clear plan for the property, and for your hard-earned money.